saraspagno/Remote-Joystick/README.md

 ### MVVM Architechture & Folders

-Inside ... you'll find the backend code, divide into MVVM architecture as follows:
+Inside `Remote-Joystick/app/src/main/java/com/example/joystickandroidapp`, you will find the backend code, divide into MVVM architecture as follows:

 **Model**: the connection against the FG and the logic behind lay here.
 **ViewModel**: data binding and intermediate amond view-model.
 **View**: the MainActivity class and the Joystick componenet class lay here.

-In addition in .. you'll find the `xml` files that render the app, divided as follows:
+In addition, inside `Remote-Joystick/app/src/main/res/`, you will find all the `xml` files that render the app.

-I provide a UML diagram of `Java` code in the file (FlightUml.png)
+I provide a UML diagram for the backend under `uml.png`.

 ## Authors
 - [Sara Spagnoletto](https://github.com/saraspagno)